 75% of Gmail users now access their accounts on mobile devices.

-Then I was curious to find out how many emails people get for each purchase, bill payment, event or trip.
+I was curious to find out how many emails people get for each purchase, bill payment, event or trip.
 After going through the inbox and doing some simple math, it soon became obvious that

 Nearly every interaction we have online generates an email.
 Hence, a large number of the emails we receive are simply notifications or updates that don't require any action.

-Then I wanted to identify the main types of emails and the key email interactions.
+The next step was to identify the main types of emails and the key email interactions.